 - 1. Based on family income and family size, the percentage of the then-current federal poverty level for the patient will be calculated.
 If this percentage exceeds 400%, the patient will not be eligible for charity care or sliding-scale financial assistance unless determined eligible in step 3.
 If the percentage is less than or equal to 400%, the patient is provisionally eligible, subject to the financial resources test in step 2. - 2.
-The patient's financial resources will be evaluated by calculating a pro forma net worth for the patient and her family, excluding (a) funds invested in qualified pension and retirement plans and (b) the first \$100,000 in equity in the patient's principle residence.2 The pro forma net worth will include a deduction for the anticipated medical expenses to be incurred during the twelve months commencing on the date of the patient's admission to the facility.
-If the pro forma net worth is less than \$100,000, the patient is eligible for charity care or sliding-scale financial assistance; if the pro forma net worth is \$100,000 or more, the patient will not be eligible for such assistance.
+The patient's financial resources will be evaluated by calculating a pro forma net worth for the patient and her family, excluding (a) funds invested in qualified pension and retirement plans and (b) the first \$100,000 in equity in the patient's principle residence.
+The pro forma net worth will include a deduction for the anticipated medical expenses to be incurred during the twelve months commencing on the date of the patient's admission to the facility.
+If the pro forma net worth is less than \$100,000, the patient is eligible for charity care or sliding-scale financial assistance; if the pro forma net worth is \$100,000 or more, the patient will not be eligible for such assistance. - 3.
+For patients whose family income exceeds 400% of the federal poverty level, adjusted family income will be calculated by deducting the amount of medical expenses for the subject episode of care anticipated to be paid during the ensuing twelve month period.
+This calculation will consider any periodic payment plan to be extended to the patient.
+Based on this adjusted family income, the adjusted percentage of the then-current federal poverty level for the patient will be calculated.
+If this percentage exceeds 400%, the patient will not be eligible for charity care or sliding-scale financial assistance.
+Periodic payment plans may be extended to these patients.